Dating Tips for Finding the Right Person

 - Volunteer for a favorite charity, animal shelter, or political campaign.
 Or even try a volunteer vacation (for details see Resources section below).

-- Take an extension class at a local college or university.
+- Take an extension course at a local college or university.

-- Sign up for dance classes, cooking classes, or art classes.
+- Sign up for dance, cooking, or art classes.

 - Join a running club, hiking group, cycling group, or sports team.